wp-plugins/jw-player-plugin-for-wordpress/README.txt

 == Description ==

 The JW Player for Flash Plugin enables you to deliver video content through your WordPress website.
 This plugin has been developed by LongTail Video, the creator of the JW Player, and allows for easy customization and embedding of the Player in the body of your WordPress articles.
 It provides support for all of the player’s configuration options, including skins, plugins and the LongTail Video AdSolution.

 In addition, it supports a powerful tag system that allows for dynamic customization at embed time, and gives you the capability of referencing external video content.

+This plugin also expands the built in WordPress Media Library.
+You can now add media files from a URL (including full support for YouTube videos and the YouTube API).
+You can aslo create and embed playlists on the fly using the new Playlist Manager.

 For more information about the JW Player and the LongTail AdSolution please visit http://www.longtailvideo.com.

-For more information about the JW Player for Flash please visit http://www.longtailvideo.com.

 Note that to use the LongTail Ad Solution you will need to apply on the LongTail site.